It’s a very strange thing.

 According to Vassilatos, Tesla took advantage of the suspicious circumstances by publicly challenging Morgan to fund the rebuilding of his lab.
 Fearing a public backlash, Morgan had little choice but to play the philanthropist and pay up.

 The Serb turned his back on his glittering social life, and drew on deep wells of character and his photographic memory to recreate everything, rebuilding his laboratory on East Houston Street with Morgan’s money and somehow beating Marconi to the punch and securing the patent for radio in 1897.
-This was the second great coup of his career, and as the inventor of both alternating current and radio transmission, Tesla now had every right to think that his position was secure as one of the foremost, if not the foremost, creators of the modern age.
+This was the second great coup of his career, and as the inventor of both alternating current and radio transmission, Tesla now had every right to think that his position was secure as one of the foremost creators of the modern age.
 With the wealth the radio patent would inevitably bring him, he would not have to depend on anyone to finance his work.

 John J O’Neil, author of the first biography of Tesla published after his death (Prodigal Genius, 1944) states clearly that it was not Morgan but John Jacob Astor IV and others who funded Tesla’s move to Colorado in 1899 to conduct experiments in resonance and wireless transmission of electricity.
 He built his lab on donated land on a high mountain

-plateau, where, working with 200 ft towers and 100 ft diameter transmitters, he ‘soaked the earth’ with energy and triggered great surges of energy in response.
+plateau, where, working with 200 ft towers and 100 ft diameter transmitters, he ‘soaked the earth’ with electricity and triggered great surges of energy in response.
 This is one of the most active lightning strike areas in the United States, and in the high desert Tesla experimented with lightning and created a standing bolt that persisted for one minute.
 It is this period that agents of suppression draw on to create the ‘mad scientist’ stereotype, but in fact Tesla was proceeding very cautiously and systematically, aware of the risks of causing a runaway reaction.

 Already Tesla was working with the architect Charles White on the design of the 187 foot (57 meter) tall magnifying transmitter at his new experimental station which would be known as Wardenclyffe Tower, at Shoreham, Long Island, New York.